niccokunzmann/meshviewer-doc/supported-backends.md

 ### Yanic

-We support Yanic developed from Freifunk Bremen.
-Cooperation between multiple communites allows us to enhance the meshviewer with new and optimize current information.
+We only support Yanic Backend from from Freifunk Bremen.
+Cooperation between multiple communities allows us to enhance the Meshviewer with new and optimize meshviewer.json.

 Github: [https://github.com/FreifunkBremen/yanic](https://github.com/FreifunkBremen/yanic)